 - 1. Turn the key ON to power the system and go to Tuning -> System -> Static Timing.
 This screen allows you to set the distributor exactly where the Sniper ECU needs it to be positioned to operate the timing. - 2.
 Start the engine, then move the slider on the screen to 15°, then press SET.
 Now using the timing light, move the distributor until you see 15° BTDC on the balancer.
 Tighten the hold down clamp. - 3.
 Leave the Static Timing screen by pressing CLOSE.
 This will take you back to the Home screen and the Sniper will now be controlling the ignition timing.
 It is important to note that you will not see accurate timing at idle speed when viewing with a timing light.
 This is due to ECU calculations.
 If you rev the engine off idle, the timing will appear correctly. - 4.
-From the Spark Screen which is located Tuning -> Basic -> Spark, you can adjust the Idle, Cruise, WOT, Boost Offset (if applicable) & the Cranking timing settings.
+From the Spark Screen which is located Tuning -> Basic -> Spark, you can adjust the Idle, C369ruise, WOT and Cranking timing settings.
+It is HIGHLY suggested that a timing map using the Sniper EFI PC Software is built for the particular engine the Sniper EFI is controlling timing on.
+The Timing map built using the handheld is very basic and each engine will perform much more optimally with a timing curve built for the specific engine combination.